George Canseco

-Early years
+Early years and education

 Canseco studied and graduated with a Liberal Arts degree at University of the East in the Philippines.
 After graduation, he worked for The Philippines Herald and The Associated Press as a journalist.
 He also freelanced as a scriptwriter for hire in Manila.
 Canseco was commissioned by former Philippines First lady, Imelda Marcos, to compose the national tribute hymn, "Ako ay Pilipino".

 Later career

 Canseco wrote the classic "Kapantay ay Langit", a theme from the award-winning Motion Picture sung by Amapola.
 It was later popularized by Pilita Corrales, which eventually became her signature song.
 It also had an English version titled "You're All I Love" that was sung by American singer Vic Dana that included some Tagalog lines.
 The song won the Manila Film Festival Best Song Of The Year Award in 1972.
 Canseco followed it with an English song entitled "Songs" exclusively for "Songs and Amapola" under the Vicor Music Corporation Pioneer Label.
 Canseco's best-known composition was "Ngayon at Kailanman", released in 1977 and sang by Basil Valdez.
 He wrote for Pilita Corrales (Kapantay ay Langit, My Daughter), Sharon Cuneta (Langis at Tubig, Dear Heart, PS I Love You, My Only Love, Kahapon Lamang, High School Life, etc.), Basil Valdez (Kastilyong Buhangin, Ngayon, Hanggang sa Dulo ng Walang Hanggan, Kung Ako'y Iiwan Mo, Paano ba Ang Mangarap, Gaano Kadalas Ang Minsan, Salamin ng Buhay, Minsan Pa Nating Hagkan Ang Nakaraan, etc.), Kuh Ledesma (Dito Ba, Paano Kita Mapasasalamatan, Wakas, Ako ay Pilipino, Sana Bukas Pa Ang Kahapon, Mayroong Sa'yo'y Nagmamahal, etc.), Dulce (Panata, Ako Ang Nagwagi, Ako Ang Nasawi), Tillie Moreno (Saan Ako Nagkamali), Leah Navarro (Kailangan Kita), Raymond Lauchengco (Saan Darating Ang Umaga), and Zsa Zsa Padilla (Hiram, Hinanap-hanap).
 His songs were also recorded by Nora Aunor, Regine Velasquez, Gary Valenciano, Martin Nievera, Sarah Geronimo and Donna Cruz, to name a few.

 Canseco credited film producer and Vicor Music Corporation owner Vic del Rosario for his biggest break in the music industry.
-Canseco was elected President of the Filipino Society of Composers, Authors and Publishers, Inc. from 1988-1994; he also served as Director in 1973, 1986, and 1987.
+Canseco was elected President of the Filipino Society of Composers, Authors and Publishers, Inc. from 1988–1994; he also served as Director in 1973, 1986, and 1987.
 He was also elected councilor for the First District of Quezon City from 1988–1992 and 1998–2001.